 The Riverside Community College District (RCCD) consists of three main college campuses; Norco College, Moreno Valley College and Riverside City College.
-Other District and/or college entities include the Ben Clark Training Center, RCC Culinary Arts Academy, Coil School for the Arts, Center for Social Justice and Civil Liberties, the RCC Rubidoux Annex, and the Office of Economic Development.
+Other District and/or college entities include the Ben Clark Training Center, RCC Culinary Arts Academy, Coil School for the Arts, Center for Social Justice and Civil Liberties, and the RCC Rubidoux Annex.
 The District's policies and procedures pertaining to campus safety apply to each institution.
 The District does not currently have any residential facilities.

-Relevant crime data from all regional law enforcement agencies are collected through the College Police Records Department, in consultation with college Student Services from each campus.
-For accuracy and to avoid duplication, the data collected is reviewed by the District's Director of Risk Management as well as the College Police Chief.
+Relevant crime data from all regional law enforcement agencies are collected through the District Police Records Department, in consultation with college Student Services from each campus.
+For accuracy and to avoid duplication, the District's Director of Risk Management as well as the District's Chief of Police review the data collected.

-The Riverside Community College District Police Department
+The Riverside Community College District Police Department (RCCDPD)

-The College Police Department operates under the general direction of the Director of Risk Management and is administered by the Chief of Police.
-College Police operate 24-hours-a-day and may be contacted through Police Dispatch at (951) 222-8171.
+The District Police Department operates under the direction of the Chief of Police.
+District Police operate 24-hours-a-day, seven days a week and may be contacted through Police Dispatch at (951) 222-8171.
 Police stations are located at: